ark1375/K-modem_Optimization/README.md

 ## Installation and Setup
 _**Note:** This installation and setup guide is for Windows operating system.
 Future updates may include support for Linux._<br><br>
 If you are new to writing and building programs, make sure to follow every step of the installation and setup.
 It will cover **ALL** the things you need to do to run the code.<br>
-**Setup the Project Section 4** is about building JTS and using its TestBuilder tool for creating your own test cases.
-You can skip it if you are not interested in that.
+**Setup the Project, Section 4** is about building JTS and using its TestBuilder tool for creating your own test cases.
+You can skip it if you are not interested.
 ### Installation Guide<br>

 1. **Installing Git**